Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Sample HIA NSW Residential Building Contract.
 For illustration purposes only.

-What are Contract Terms?
+What Are Contract Terms?

-What to Focus On
+What Homeowners Should Focus On

 1. Building Period